 When Winnebago County bloodhounds aren’t saving lives, they are busy fighting crime and trailing bad guys in Illinois.
 Roxy is one of three scent discriminate bloodhound additions to the Winnebago County Sheriff’s Office K-9 Unit.
 Roxy and her handler, Sgt.
-Nick Cunningham were both trained at the Scent Evidence K9 Training Headquarters in Bolivar, TN and they have been working hard to make the Rockford, IL community safer for the citizens they serve.
+Nick Cunningham were both trained at the Scent Evidence K9 Training Headquarters and they have been working hard to make the Rockford, IL community safer for the citizens they serve.
 Below are two news items outlining their recent crime-fighting successes.

 K-9s lead authorities to Machesney Park car burglary suspects